Just back from… Uruguay WIth Mary Anne NelsonMary Anne Nelson - Travel Consultant

 Where did you go?

-I visited several places, Montevideo, Rocha and then traveled along the coast from Punta del Diablo towards Punta del Este via Jose Ignacio and La Barra.
+I visited several places, Montevideo, Rocha and then travelled along the coast from Punta del Diablo towards Punta del Este via Jose Ignacio and La Barra.
 Also several vineyards in Garzon and Eden Valleys and then moved to the other side and visited Carmelo and Colonia.

 Have you been before?